-- 2.17 Taking account of more recent migration (Mid Year Population Estimates 2013 and 2014 ONS- office of National Statistics) and improvements to household formation rates for younger households (25-34 yrs. age group), the SHMA (Strategic Housing Market Assessment) draws the conclusion on the overall full objectively assessed need for housing over the 2012- 2032 period to be 841 dwellings per annum.
+Taking account of more recent migration (Mid Year Population Estimates 2013 and 2014 ONS- office of National Statistics) and improvements to household formation rates for younger households (25-34 yrs. age group), the SHMA (Strategic Housing Market Assessment) draws the conclusion on the overall full objectively assessed need for housing over the 2012- 2032 period to be 841 dwellings per annum.
 The breakdown of this figure includes the provision of affordable homes as part of the overall housing delivery.
-The timescale for the commencement of the plan is redundant so the plan will now run till 2037.
-During the period 2012 -2016, when no Local Plan had been adopted, a large number of houses have been completed in the York area.
+The timescale for the commencement of the plan is redundant to so the plan will now run till 2037.
+During the period 2012 -2016 when no Local Plan was adopted a large number of houses have been completed in the York area.
 A further development of housing in the surrounding areas of Hambleton, Selby and the East Riding has contributed significantly to the housing stock in the travel to work area surrounding York.
 The Local Plan provides further development land to 2037 (including some flexibility in delivery) and establishes a green belt boundary enduring 20 years.
+(P 15)

-(P 15) - 2.18 Policies for what proportion of homes should be affordable need to take account of evidence both of housing need and the viability of residential development.
-This work on viability and deliverability against the policies in the emerging Local Plan will be undertaken to inform the revised Publication Draft Local Plan.
+Policies for what proportion of homes should be affordable need to take account of evidence both of housing need and the viability of residential development.
+This work on viability and deliverability against the policies in the emerging Local Plan will be undertaken to inform the revised Publication Draft Local Plan to be brought to members of the Local Plan Working Group later in 2016.